Bidon15/fontana/docs/schema.md

 - **Transactions** → grouped into **Blocks**
 - **Blocks** → referenced by **Receipts** (proofs)
 - **UTXOs** → burned when fulfilling **Vault Withdrawals**

-You can use this diagram in documentation to explain how funds and records flow through the system.